Muzeum Sztuki: Open Composition

 - classes of "Open Drawing and Painting Studio” led by the Education Department in the new Workshop Room.

-Jarosław Suchan, the project’s chief curator, will show around the new “edition” of the Neoplastic Room.
+Jarosław Suchan, the project’s chief curator, showed us around the new “edition” of the Neoplastic Room.
 Open Composition exhibition.
-This the biggest so far re-composition of the Neoplastic Room will be an opportunity to see some of the works that have recently joined the ms collection.
+The biggest re-composition of the Neoplastic Room so far was an opportunity to see some of the works that joined the ms collection.

 Guided Tours of the Open Storage